sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Titanium_and_Angular/Titanium_Angular_-_FAQ.md

 import * as Map from 'ti.map';
 ```

-*Register third-party views as custom template elements*
+{{% alert title="💡 Hint" color="info" %}}*Register third-party views as custom template elements*

 In future versions of Titanium Angular it will be possible to register views from modules as custom elements so you can use them inside a template.
-For now, you have to configure and add third-party views programmatically in your component class.
+For now, you have to configure and add third-party views programmatically in your component class.{{% /alert %}}

 ## Can I use Hyperloop together with Titanium Angular?